-- 12. With regard to East/West relations, it was suggested that a better balance in contacts of the West with the Soviet Union on the one hand and with the other Eastern European countries on the other, would be important.
+12. With regard to East/West relations, it was suggested that a better balance in contacts of the West with the Soviet Union on the one hand and with the other Eastern European countries on the other, would be important.
 Western efforts for a détente had in the past been interpreted by the Soviets as aiming at weakening the Soviet position in Eastern Europe.
-It might therefore be advisable to involve the Soviet Union from the beginning in long-range efforts contemplated for improving relations and a détente. - 13.
-With regard to Soviet foreign policy, the point was made that Soviet pressure for advancing towards the "warmer seas" such as the Persian Gulf and the Indian Ocean, was likely to increase in the foreseeable future, as would the Soviet naval presence in other parts of the world.
+It might therefore be advisable to involve the Soviet Union from the beginning in long-range efforts contemplated for improving relations and a détente.
+This should not, of course, imply a Soviet veto over the West's relations with individual East European countries.
+NATO CONFIDENTIAL C-M(69)30

+13. With regard to Soviet foreign policy, the point was made that Soviet pressure for advancing towards the "warmer seas" such as the Persian Gulf and the Indian Ocean, was likely to increase in the foreseeable future, as would the Soviet naval presence in other parts of the world.
 This might cause serious problems as far as the Alliance's sea lanes are concerned.
 It was furthermore pointed out that the Soviets were unlikely to give up their recently acquired influence in the Middle East and would continue their efforts to weaken the West's position there.

-As to the Balkans, Bulgaria would wish to maintain its position as the out-post of Communism in the area. - 14.
-Turning to longer term trends in Western Europe, the Group's discussion centred around the problem of European unity and the rôle of Europe in the world.
-It was felt that, although predictions were particularly difficult here, there would be neither stagnation nor rapid progress towards political unity or a truly supra-national entity in Europe.
+14. Turning to longer term trends in Western Europe, the Group's discussion centred around the problem of European unity and the rôle of Europe in the world.
+It was felt that, although predictions were particularly difficult here, there would be neither stagnation nor rapid progress towards political unity or a truly supranational entity in Europe.
 Very likely economic and technological co-operation will continue to increase considerably in a variety of fields, and possibly in new areas, including defence procurement, within the next decade.
-The countries of Western Europe will thus become more and more interdependent among themselves and with North America.
-The U.K. and other countries might join the Common Market. - 15.
-This increasingly close co-operation would not necessarily lead to equally close unity or to a European federation, it was felt, nor to a full-co-ordination of foreign policies, although more spectacular movement in such directions could well be possible and some members of the Group were more optimistic in this respect. - 16.
-The view was expressed that in general, European countries had become much more inward-looking, even provincial and preoccupied with their internal and social problems; they were increasingly reluctant to play an active political rôle on the world scene.
+The coUntries of Western Europe will thus become more and more inter-dependent among themselves and with North America.
+The UK and other countries might join the Common Market.

+15. This increasingly close co-operation would not necessarily lead to equally close unity or to a European federation, it was felt, nor to a full co-ordination of foreign policies, although more spectacular movement in such directions could well be possible and some members of the Group were more optimistic in this respect.

+16. The view was expressed that in general, European countries had become much more inward-looking, even provincial and preoccupied with their internal and social problems; they were increasingly reluctant to play an active political rôle on the world scene.
 This might be so even after the achievement of a closer political unity amongst them.